 When you build a conceptual model, your main goal is to identify the main entities (roles) and the relationships between them.
 If you’re having trouble understanding entities, think of them as “an entity is a single person, place, or thing about which data can be stored”

 Entity names are nouns, examples include Student, Account, Vehicle, and Phone Number.

 Data Modeling Relationships

-The relationship describes the way two entities are connected.
-Relationships can be named as nouns or verbs.
+Relationships describe the say entities are connected.
+You can name them as nouns or verbs.
 Consider two entities: Husband and Wife.
 A good example of a relationship to connect these is Marriage.

 The diagram to show this simple conceptual model is:

 When creating conceptual models, you can show the cardinality.
 That is how many of one object are related to another.
 In the case of Marriage, it is one to one, but one to many or zero or one to many are also acceptable.
-Below are some examples of how cardinality can be represented:
+Represent cardinality in one of these ways:

 In a One to One relationship one, and only one, entity is related to another.
 In our example, for there to be a marriage, there must be one husband, and one wife; no more and no less.